NeuroLang/NeuroLang/doc/tutorial_logic_programming.rst

   ...   e.reachable[e.x, e.y] = e.connected[e.x, e.y]
   ...   e.reachable[e.x, e.y] = e.reachable[e.x, e.z] & e.connected[e.z, e.y]

+please note how the environment :python:`e` allows for the creation of logic programming symbols dynamically.

 With this we now have program loaded in memory which can be explored as::

   >>> print(nl.symbols['connected'])